exmex/DCNC/README.md

 =================
- Drift City Mitron Madness Emulator
+ Drift City Mittron Madness Emulator
 =================
 Compatible with the v0.77a Client.